mmillerxyz/Vigilante-Toolset/README.md

 * python3-pip
 * python3

-These should be the only things the installer downloads as Kali shoud have the rest.
+These should be the only things the installer downloads as Kali should have the rest.

 ### Installation